oicleevan/the-deeps/README.md

 You can then launch it from a terminal with `./the-deeps_{your os}`.
 (Pre-release candidates do not include a binary, you must compile from source.)

-*working on a wiki page on my [website](https://oicleevan.xyz). it'll be up eventually.*

 ## building from source

 To make the software, GNU make and g++ is required.
 You must also compile libeo first (see [src/libeo](src/libeo)).

 Type `make` to compile the program.
 It places a binary as `bin/the-deeps`.

-Currently only supports Mac OS and GNU/Linux.
+The game currently only supports OSX and GNU/Linux.
 I don't have a Windows machine to test on, so if anyone wishes to port this, that would be great!

 # Thanks!